 Please click on Residence Halls & Apartments for a list of our amenities.

 Room and Apartment Questions

-When do I check into my Residence Hall or Apartment?
+When can I check into my Residence Hall or Apartment?

 How do I get a Single?

 We do have some designated single rooms in the Residence Halls.
 Having a double room to yourself is only available if occupancy numbers permit it.
-Single room assignment will occur beginning the 2nd week of school at the beginning of each semester, and will last for approximately 1 week.
-Should you have to move rooms, You will check out with your RA, and make sure to give them 24 hours notice.
+Super single room assignments will occur, as space permits, after the 2nd week of classes at the beginning of each semester.

 How do I switch rooms?